pkumod/gStore/docs/DEMAND.md

-readline-devel | need to be installed openjdk | needed if using Java api openjdk-devel | needed if using Java api realpath | needed if using gconsole ccache | optional, used to speed up the compilation
+readline-devel | need to be installed openjdk | needed if using Java api openjdk-devel | needed if using Java api requests | needed if using Python http api pthreads | needed if using php http api curl-devel | needed if using php http api realpath | needed if using gconsole ccache | optional, used to speed up the compilation